Features and Eligibility

 1) Faculty Proposals

-To be considered for the placement of a Summer Undergraduate Research Fellow, interested faculty will submit concise proposals (using this form) for engaging up to three undergraduate fellows in faculty research for a twelve-week period.
+To be considered for the placement of a Summer Undergraduate Research Fellow, interested faculty will submit concise proposals for engaging up to three undergraduate fellows in faculty research for a twelve-week period.
 Fellows are not hourly employees and will not be required to complete timecards, but an average 20-hour work week over the 12 weeks is a reasonable expectation, with flexibility to match the intensity of project requirements and the personal needs of faculty and students.

 These research projects should reflect real-world research questions and subjects on which the faculty member wants to make progress on and is capable of mentoring in a professional sense.
 Research proposals must be concise projects approachable by a wide audience and reflecting collaboration between faculty and students.
 The proposal should identify clear research responsibilities for each fellow (i.e., students will act as junior research partners, not technicians).
 Faculty proposals should: